tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/模板接口/拼接模板接口/删除拼接模板_intl_en.md

 ## Feature Description
-This API (`DeleteMediaTemplate`) is used to delete a concatenation template.
+This API (`DeleteMediaTemplate`) is used to delete a splicing template.

 ## Request